Careers in Planning, Beyond Planning

 , Saint Louis

 Confirmed SpeakerGrace Kyung is the Special Projects Director at Trailnet.
 Grace is an expert in how to engage and educate community stakeholders through using lighter, quicker, cheaper projects to create pop-up traffic calming demonstrations.
 Grace offers technical assistant on projects on how to improve the built environment to increase accessibility for all modes of transportation.
 She has experience in active transportation planning, community development and outreach, facilitation, and team building.
 Grace holds a Masters in Public Health and Masters in Urban Planning from the University of Illinois Urbana-Champaign.

 , New York

 Confirmed SpeakerNupur Chaudhury is a bridge builder and translator in the fields of urban planning and public health.
 For more than ten years, she has developed and implemented strategies to support residents, communities, and neighborhoods challenge power structures to build just, strong and equitable cities.
 She has led coalition building efforts after Superstorm Sandy, redeveloped power structures in villages in India, and developed a citizen planning institute for public housing residents in Brownsville, Brooklyn.
 At the New York State Health Foundation, she serves as the Program Officer for the Foundation’s Building Healthy Communities priority area, focusing on a multi-year place based initiative in 6 communities across the state.
-She is a member of the American Planning Association, co-chair of its Healthy Communities interest group, an Urban Design Forum’s Forefront Fellow, board member of the University of Orange, and co-founder of Made in Brownsville.
+She is a member of the American Planning Association and an active member of the Healthy Communities Interest Group.
+She is also an Urban Design Forum’s Forefront Fellow, board member of the University of Orange, and founding chair of Made in Brownsville.
 She holds degrees from Columbia University (MPH), New York University (MUP), and Bryn Mawr College (BA in Growth and Structure of Cities).
 She is also an avid gardener and ceramist.

 , Raimi + Associates